NCBI-Hackathons/ClinVar_in_3D/README.md

 ## Method:

-dbSNP developers provided us access to a [cgi](https://www.ncbi.nlm.nih.gov/projects/SNP/beVarSearch.cgi?appname=iCn3D&format=bed&report=pdb2bed&gi=809237) that retrieves ClinVar and dbSNP data for annotations. _(more needed here)_
+dbSNP developers provided us access to a [cgi](https://www.ncbi.nlm.nih.gov/projects/SNP/beVarSearch.cgi?appname=iCn3D&format=bed&report=pdb2bed&gi=809237) that retrieves ClinVar and dbSNP data for annotations.

 ## Test Page:

 A test page can be viewed [here](https://www.ncbi.nlm.nih.gov/Structure/icn3d2/seq.html?id=809237).
 Novel annotations resulting from the achievements of this hackathon are shown at the bottom of the page.
-Users can highlight desired SNP residues or domains on the 3D protein structure simply by selecting the corresponding amino acids in the sequence pane. _(more needed here)_
+Users can highlight desired SNP residues or domains on the 3D protein structure simply by selecting the corresponding amino acids in the sequence pane.